Rent payments to landlords

 You do not have a contract with the local authority.
 The local authority makes payments on behalf of the HAP tenant.

-HAP payments will stop when either you or your tenant end the tenancy for any of the normal reasons provided for by the Residential Tenancies Act 2004 (as amended).
+HAP payments will stop when either you or your tenant end the tenancy following a valid notice to quit.
+Information on ending a tenancy can be found on the Residential Tenancies Board website.

 Local authorities can also suspend or stop payments for other reasons.
 However, these are in very limited circumstances and the risk of them occurring is low.

-For more information, see the HAP Landlord Information Booklet or contact your local authority here.
+For more information, see the HAP Landlord Information Booklet or contact your local authority.